-- [ ] IC Sockets: Install the five 8-pin IC sockets and the 14-pin IC socket.
+- [] IC Sockets: Install the five 8-pin IC sockets and the 14-pin IC socket.
 Tape each of these sockets down on the top side of the board to hold them in place before soldering.
 Observe the orientation as shown on the silkscreen (i.e., the printing on the board).
 Ensure that all socket leads protrude through the board before soldering.
 It's helpful to solder a pair of opposite corner-pins and check to make sure the sockets are solidly seated on top of the board.
-Retouch as needed. - [ ] J2: Install DC power connector J2.
-It may be helpful to tape it down before turning the board over to solder. - [ ] 2-pin Pinheader: Install a 2-pin male header at the location next to D1.
-Place a 2-pin jumper on the header just installed. - [ ] D1: To install diode D1 vertically, bend the lead on the BANDED end of the 1N5818 so the component forms a 'hairpin' shape.
+Retouch as needed. - [] J2: Install DC power connector J2.
+It may be helpful to tape it down before turning the board over to solder. - [] 2-pin Pinheader: Install a 2-pin male header at the location next to D1.
+Place a 2-pin jumper on the header just installed. - [] D1: To install diode D1 vertically, bend the lead on the BANDED end of the 1N5818 so the component forms a 'hairpin' shape.
 Install the component with the body of the component oriented as shown in the photo.
-The diode's body is closest to the male header and jumper installed in the previous step.

-The silkscreen symbol $\bigcirc$ indicates that a component's leads are formed into a hairpin prior to installation.
+The diode's body is closest to the male header and jumper installed in the previous step. - The silkscreen symbol indicates that a component's leads are formed into a hairpin prior to installation.
 See the photo on the right.
-The straight component lead gets inserted to the center of the circular silkscreen designator, while the lead that is bent over gets inserted into the other hole.

-[ ] 0.1 uF ceramic capacitors: Install 19 0.1 uF capacitors (marked as '104') at the locations shown on the next page.
+The straight component lead gets inserted to the center of the circular silkscreen designator, while the lead that is bent over gets inserted into the other hole. - [] 0.1 uF ceramic capacitors: Install 19 0.1 uF capacitors (marked as '104') at the locations shown on the next page.
 These locations are shown in green.
 The remaining capacitors will be installed in a later assembly group.

-- [] U8: Install the 3-pin 78L33 regulator at U8, again matching its orientation to that of the silkscreen outline. - [] C7, C33: Install two 10 uF electrolytic caps at C7 and C33.
-These and all other electrolytic capacitors are polaritysensitive.
+- 1 U7: Install the 78L06 3-pin IC (U7), matching its orientation to that of the silkscreen outline. - [] U8: Install the 3-pin 78L33 regulator at U8, again matching its orientation to that of the silkscreen outline. - [] C7, C33: Install the 10 uF electrolytic caps at C7 and C33.
+These and all other electrolytic capacitors are polarity-sensitive.
 In each case, the longer lead must be installed nearest the '+' sign on the silkscreen legend.
 Double-check to ensure that the negative side of the capacitor (marked with a '-') shown on the side of the capacitor is facing away from the '+' sign on the silkscreen. - [] C29: Install the 220 uF electrolytic cap at C29, again observing polarity.